solana-turbin3/Agave-SiteMap/README.md

+# AGAVE MAP

-# What if you could understand the Agave code 10x faster—unlocking rapid mastery of Solana’s architecture and code in record time?
+## What if you could understand the Agave code 10x faster—unlocking rapid mastery of Solana’s architecture and code in record time?

 We all know what it’s like to open a repository for the first time: hundreds of folders listed in alphabetical order.